Skip to main content

 Season with salt and pepper, add a splash of water, mix well and cover with a lid (or foil).
 Cook until just tender, 3-4 mins.

-When everything's ready, share the chicken, roasted potatoes and fried veg between your plates.
+When everything's ready, share the chicken, potato chunks and veg between serving plates.

-Dollop the mango chutney on the side for dipping.
+Dollop the mango chutney on the side for dipping to finish.